 Ready to Serve

-12. If you are not going to eat it right away, put it into a casserole dish and set it aside.
-You can add some cheese on top or not, your preference.
+12. If you are not going to eat it right away, put it into a casserole dish (and set it aside.
+You can add some cheese (grated parmesan or mozzarella or whatever cheese you like) on top or not, your preference.
 If you are going to bake it, you want to make sure you cooled your pasta down earlier by running it under cold water.
 If you don't the macaroni will continue to cook and will absorb too much liquid.
+The casserole dish I use is a pyrex 30x25x4 cm (15x10x1.5 inch) dish.

 Casserole Ready to Bake

-13. Bake in a 350 degree oven for 30 to 60 minutes until it is heated all the way through.
+13. Bake covered with foil in a 350-375° F oven for 30 minutes.
+Uncover it and bake it for another 15-30 minutes until it is heated all the way through.
 You don't need to "cook" it here.
 Everything is already cooked, we are just reheating it.

 Ready to Serve After Baking